defold/doc/docs/en/manuals/project-settings.md

 (iOS 6 and earlier) Check if your icons are pre-rendered.
 If this is unchecked the icons will get a glossy highlight added automatically.

 #### Bundle Identifier
 The bundle identifier lets iOS recognize any updates to your app.
 Your bundle ID must be registered with Apple and be unique to your app.
 You cannot use the same identifier for both iOS and macOS apps.
 Must consist of two or more segments separated by a dot.
 Each segment must start with a letter.
-Each segment must only consist of alphanumeric letters, the underscore or hypen (-) character.
+Each segment must only consist of alphanumeric letters, the underscore or hypen (-) character (see [`CFBundleIdentifier`](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/20001431-130430))

+#### Bundle Name
+The bundle short name (15 characters) (see [`CFBundleName`](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/20001431-130430)).

+#### Bundle Version
+The bundle version, either a number or x.y.z. (see [`CFBundleVersion`](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/20001431-130430))

 #### Info.plist
 If specified, use this info.plist file when bundling your app.